Feria Sexta infra Hebdomadam II in Quadragesima ~ III. classis

 ℟.
 Deo grátias.

-At Bologna, [in the sixth century,] the holy Confessor Tertullian, Bishop of that see.
+At Brescia, [in the year 445,] the holy Confessor Gaudiosus, Bishop of that see.

 ℣.
 And elsewhere many other holy martyrs, confessors, and holy virgins.